opencomputeproject/ocp-hm-system-gpu-management/docs/System_GPU_Specification_v0.1.md

 Within the document, system shall be an entity which is:

-* Bounded by a platform or chassis
+* Bounded by a physical chassis
 * Exposes an out-of-band remote manageability interface is Redfish over Ethernet

+*
-* Contains one or more GPUs
+* Shall contain one or more GPUs - which may be on a subsystem (UBB) or discrete

-The system is the foundation of a datacenter manageament hierarchy, which might include the rack manager, row manager, and datacenter manager.
+* Use Redfish, PLDM and SPDM for local manageability
+*

 The system:

 * Shall contain a power subsystem
-* May contain CPUs in addition to one or more GPUs
+* Shall contain compute complexes
-* May contain a cooling subsystem
+* Shall contain a cooling and thermal subsystem
+* May contain a management controller hierarchy

+The GPU system is the foundation of a datacenter manageament hierarchy, which might include the rack manager, row manager, and datacenter manager.

+** TBD - Are disaggregated GPU Systems included? - with GPU shelves, JBODs, etc**

 # Redfish Requirements